-Introduction
+1 Introduction

-With the amount of online information and communication growing rapidly, there is an increasing need for reliable automatic information filtering.
-Information filtering techniques are used, for example, to build personalized news filters, which learn about the newsreading preferences of a user, or to filter e-mail.
-The concept underlying the classification of the documents into relevant and non-relevant may change.
-Machine learning techniques particularly ease the adaption to (changing) user interests.
+With the amount of online information and communication growing rapidly, there is an increasing need for automatic information filtering.
+Information filtering techniques are used, for example, to build personalized news filters, which learn about the news-reading preferences of a user, or to filter e-mail.
+The concept underlying the classification of the texts into relevant and non-relevant may change.
+Machine learning techniques ease the adaption to (changing) user interests.

 This paper focuses on the aspect of changing concepts in information filtering.
-After reviewing the standard feature vector representation of text and giving some references to other work on adaption to changing concepts, this paper describes indicators for recognizing concept changes and uses some of them as a basis for a window adjustment heuristic that adapts the size of a time window on the training data to the current extent Ingrid Renz Daimler-Benz AG Research and Technology P.O.
-Box 2360 D - 89013 Ulm, Germany renz@dbag.ulm.daimlerbenz.com of concept change.
-The indicators and data management approaches with windows of fixed and adaptive size, respectively, are evaluated in experiments with two simulated concept drift scenarios on real-world text data.
+After reviewing the standard feature vector representation of text and giving some references to other work on adaption to changing concepts, this paper describes indicators for recognizing concept changes and uses some of them as a basis for a window adjustment heuristic that adapts the size of a time window on the training data to the current extent of concept change.
+The indicators and data management approaches with windows of fixed and adaptive size are evaluated in two simulated concept drift scenarios on real-world text data.

-Text Representation
+2 Text Representation

 In Information Retrieval, words are the most common representation units for text documents and it is usually assumed, that their ordering in a document is of minor importance for many tasks.
-This leads to an attributevalue representation of text, where each distinct word w_i corresponds to a feature with the number of times it occurs in the document d as its value (term frequency, $TF(w_i, d)$).
-To reduce the length of the feature vector, words are only considered as features, if they occur at least 3 times in the training data and are not in a given list of stop words (like "the", "a", "and", etc.).
+This leads to an attribute-value representation of text, where each distinct word w_i corresponds to a feature with the number of times it occurs in the document d as its value (term frequency, $TF(w_i, d)$).
+The length of the feature vector is reduced by considering only words as features that occur at least 3 times in the training data and are not in a given list of stop words (like "the", "a", "and", etc.).

-In the experiments described in this paper, the performance of a classifier is measured using the three metrics accuracy, recall, and precision.
-Accuracy is the probability, that a random instance is classified correctly, and is estimated as the number of correct classifications divided by the total number of classifications.
-Recall is the probability, that the classifier recognizes a relevant document as relevant, and is computed as the number of relevant documents found relevant by the classifier divided by the total number of relevant documents.
-Precision is the probability, that a document found relevant by the classifier actually is relevant, and To appear in the workshop notes of the AAAI-98/ICML-98 workshop Learning for Text Categorization is estimated by the number of relevant documents found relevant by the classifier divided by the total number of documents found relevant by the classifier.
+In the experiments described in this paper, the performance of a classifier is measured by the three metrics accuracy, recall, and precision.
+Accuracy is the probability, that a random document is classified correctly.
+It is estimated as the number of correct classifications divided by the total number of classifications.
+Recall is the probability, that the classifier recognizes a relevant document as relevant, and is computed as the number of relevant documents classified as relevant divided by the total number of relevant documents.
+Precision is the probability, that a document classified as relevant actually is relevant.
+It is estimated by the number of relevant documents classified as relevant divided by the total number of documents classified as relevant.
+The metrics can be computed from a contingency table: